akuklev/HOCC/star-is-more.md

 map : ⋂(\T : 𝒰) (T → T) → (List T) → (List T)
 ```

-(Both of these types live in 𝒰⁺)
+While the inhabitants of `П(\x : X)Y(x)` are called (dependent) functions, the inhabitants of
+`⋂(\x : K)Y(x)` will be called polymorphic constructions.

 Bounds of the variables ⋂ is not necessarly universes.
 We will often encounter examples
-such as `⋂(\T : 𝒰⁺)`, `⋂(\T : 𝒰 → 𝒰)`, `⋂(\T : ℕ → 𝒰)`, `⋂(\T : C → C → 𝒰)` for some fixed
+such as `⋂(\T : * → *)`, `⋂(\T : ℕ → *)`, `⋂(\T : X → X → *)` and so on.
-`T : 𝒰`, and so on.
-To make quantifiers ⋂(\X : K)Y(X) act as unbounded quantifiers we have
-to postulate that it is allowed to replace all instances of 𝒰 in K (or a covariant
-sub-expression of K) by 𝒰⁺.

-Let us call terms of the type `⋂(\x : K)Y(x)` polymorphic constructions.
-The replacability of
-𝒰 by 𝒰⁺ means that the same term (same polymorphic construction) defines a construction for
-all native universes above at the same time.

 Since native universes 𝒰 only have generators but no extractors, any expression of the type
 `П(\x : X)Y(x)` with `Y(x) : 𝒰` is up to a syntactical conversion an expression of the type
 `⋂(\x : X)Y(x)`.
-That's the type theoretical counterpart of the generalization rule.
+This metathoretical fact is the type theoretical counterpart of
+the generalization rule.

-CAVEAT: without the restriction `Y(x) : 𝒰`, that is not true.
+> CAVEAT: without the restriction `Y(x) : 𝒰`, that is not true.
 If we only require `Y(x) : 𝒰⁺`,
 we allow the expression `(\t : 𝒰 ↦ t) : П(\t : 𝒰) 𝒰` that uses its argument t not only in
 type annotations but also in the body, and thus cannot be transformed into expression of the
 form `([\t : 𝒰] expr) : ⋂(\t : 𝒰) 𝒰`.

-Generalization guarantees that if we can prove some lemma about categories in the universe 𝒰,
-it automatically generalizes into a polymorphic lemma that can be applied to categories in all
-larger universes.

-Type theoretic counterpart of specialization is more intricate.
-It would allow to apply the
+Now let us consider the elimination rule for ⋂-quantifiers.
+Specialization allows to apply
+polymorphic constructions to both all native universes `𝒰ⁿ` and to the “user-defined” à la
-same lemma (with unbounded quantifiers) to small à la Tarski universes `U : 𝒰`.

-Specialization takes a polymorphic construction $c : ⋂(\x : K)Y(x)$, and a type `U : 𝒰` equiped
+Tarski universes `U : 𝒰`.
+Specialization $c : ⋂(\x : K) Y(x)$, and a type `U : 𝒰ⁿ` equiped
-with a structure of a universe (that is, codes for types 0, 1, and 𝔹, operations Π, Σ, and Ẅ on
+with a structure of a universe (that is, codes for types 0, 1, and 𝔹, operations Π, Σ, and Ẅ
-codes, coherency conditions and a decoding operator).
+on codes, coherency conditions and a decoding operator).
 Then it replaces the unbounded quantifier
-by the bounded one replacing 𝒰 in K (either in the whole K or in a covariant subexpression thereof)
-by U and “compiling” the polymorphic construction term into primitives provided with the inner
+`⋂` by `П` by replacing all instances of * in K by U and “compiling” the body of the polymorphic
+construction term into primitives provided the inner unverse U is equipped with.
+Since native
+universes 𝒰ⁿ also can be used for specialization (each of those is just a type 𝒰ⁿ : 𝒰ⁿ⁺¹, and
+is equiped with required structure).

-unverse U. The interesting thing is that U does not actually have to be a universe: if U is a
+The interesting thing is that U does not actually have to be a universe: if U is a topos (or
-topos (or rather ПW-pretopos, if we're working in a theory without propositional resizing),
+rather ПW-pretopos, if we're working in a background theory without propositional resizing),
-any definable expression can be compiled into U. Above we stated that unbounded quantifiers
+any definable expression can be compiled into U. In particular, for any universe U and index
-are unbounded precisely because one is allowed to exchange 𝒰 for 𝒰⁺.
-Now we can see that this
-is just a special case of specialization.
-Also note that for any universe U and index type I
-(see below) the type I -> U is naturally a presheaf topos where all polymorphic constructions
+type I (see below) the type I -> U is naturally a presheaf topos where all polymorphic
-can be interpreted as well.
+constructions can be interpreted as well and thus can be used for specialization.

 For polymorphic constructions `c` not involving particular constructions we might relax the
 requirements on the structure U has to be equiped with to be used as a microcosm `c` can be
 specialized into.
 For instance, most constructions are interpretable in arbitrary locally
 cartesian closed categories, most inductive types in arbitrary W-pretoposes and so on.

-Let us denote the type theory with generalization and specialization limited to universes
+Let us denote the type theory with generalization and specialization limited to native
-(both native or internal á la Tarksi) and presheaf toposes by `ITT/S` and the variant
+universes and presheaf topoi by `ITT/S` and the variant where polymorphic constructions
-where polymorphic constructions can be interpreted in various weaker microcosms depending
+can be interpreted in user-defined á la Tarski universes and  various weaker microcosms
-on what primitives they actually require by `ITT/S_ncatlab`.
+depending on what primitives they actually require by `ITT/S_ncatlab`.

-The goal of present project is to define the syntax of the theory `ITT/S` and its interpretation
+The goal of present project is to define the syntax of the theory `ITT/S` and its
-into the set theory ZMC/S.
+interpretation into the set theory ZMC/S.

 § Inductive types as polymorphic constructions
 ----------------------------------------------